PO Box 9021, Wilmington, DE 19809, USA

 Myotis dominicensis

-98. Hairy-legged Myotis ______ (Trinidad; also Central & South America - forests, regrowth areas, & forest edges)
+98. Hairy-legged Myotis ______ Trinidad; also Central America and South America - forests, in regrowth areas, and forest edges

 Myotis keaysi